Why Most People Fail at Learning Hebrew (and How to Avoid It)

 • New sounds

-• New structure
+• Completely different structure

-Why Hebrew feels hard at first (and gets easier)
+why Hebrew feels hard at first (and gets easier)

 7. They Don’t Have a Clear Path